 Staff & Associates

-Timothy Reese Cain, Senior Scholar, Assistant Professor, University of Illinois
+Timothy Reese Cain, Senior Scholar, Associate Professor, University of Georgia

 Peter Ewell, Senior Scholar, Vice President of the NCHEMS

 Pat Hutchings, Senior Scholar, Consulting Scholar for The Carnegie Foundation for the Advancement of Teaching